jaredly/planjs/Roadmap.md

+# Stepper runtime
+doing all the manual memory mumbojumbo fanciness

+Things that are maybe working:

+lol I should just have tests like a real boy

+-

+#

 - [x] go all in on parsing
 - [x] connect it up to the latest runtime
 - [ ] add to the runtime... types... so that APP has an 'id' associated with it, and I can log when things get evaluated.